Built-in Plugin

 false

-Declares the list of files that the cache image build depends on.
-Note: Files not in the by list, except Dockerfile, will be treated as non-existent during image build.
+Specifies the list of files that the cache image build process depends on.

 - Supports array format